OpenImageAnalysisGroup/IAP/README.md

 To check out the project in Eclipse a GitHub interface is needed.
 If you have not yet installed an interface follow the next steps, otherwise go to the next section.

-**[the following information ist at the moment outdated, as it describes the SVN plugin installation]**

 #### Project import into Eclipse

 After finishing the installation make sure that you create a separate and clean Eclipse workspace.
 Then follow the next steps to import the project and configure the workspace: